it-amanuens/rodatraden/README.md

 - [ ] Search function for the whole site
 - [x] Redirect to created object after creation
 - [X] Re-implement the prerequisite hint on blocks

+## TODO list

+- [ ] Test the backup / migration system should preferably implemented using the existing django backup that can be run with `python manage.py dumpdata -o backup.json`
+- [ ] Migrate over old issues from https://github.com/blwh/rodatraden/issues/
+- [ ] Add optional summercourses (maybe as period 5 and 6?)